tkusukawa/yggdrasil/README.md

 # Yggdrasil

-Yggdrasil is a configuration management tool by Subversion.
+Yggdrasil is a subversion wrapper to manage configuration files.

 ## Installation